Wedrix/watchtower/README.md

 returns the result for the productLine with product id **1** and order id **1**.

 Notice that in the previous example, the unique key for ProductLine is a compound key consisting of the associations `product` and `user`.
-You could also use any combination of fields/associations that together make a valid unique key.
+You may use any combination of fields/associations, that together make a valid unique key, as Find Query parameters.

-Note that find queries can only be represented by top-level query fields since the resolver auto-relates sub-level fields as relations.
+Note that Find Queries can only be represented by top-level query fields since the resolver auto-relates sub-level fields as relations.

 ### Relations